Skip to content

 What we know

-Genetic modification of food crops involves inserting specific genes to produce desired traits such as pest resistance, drought tolerance, or enhanced nutritional profiles.
-A common concern is that this process might introduce new allergenic proteins into the food supply.
-To address this concern, international regulatory bodies including the FDA, USDA, EPA, WHO, and European Food Safety Authority require comprehensive allergenicity assessments for every new GMO crop before it can be commercialized.
+Genetic modification of food crops involves inserting specific genes to produce desired traits such as pest resistance, drought tolerance, or an enhanced nutritional profile.
+A reasonable concern raised early in the development of the technology was that this process might inadvertently introduce new allergenic proteins into the food supply.
+To address this concern directly, international regulatory bodies including the FDA, USDA, EPA, WHO, and the European Food Safety Authority require comprehensive allergenicity assessments for every new GMO crop before it can be commercialized anywhere in the world.

-These assessments examine whether the source organism of the inserted gene is known to cause allergies, whether the new protein shares structural similarities with known allergens, whether the protein is resistant to digestion (which would allow it to trigger allergic responses), and whether it binds IgE antibodies from the serum of allergy patients.
-This screening process has proven effective: in the one confirmed case where an allergenic protein was accidentally transferred (Brazil nut protein into soybeans), the product was voluntarily withdrawn before reaching consumers.
+These assessments examine several specific questions: whether the source organism of the inserted gene is already known to cause allergies in some people, whether the new protein shares structural or sequence similarities with known allergens using bioinformatic comparison databases, whether the protein is resistant to digestion by simulated gastric fluid (a property that would allow it to survive long enough in the gut to trigger an allergic response), and whether the protein binds IgE antibodies drawn from the serum of patients with known allergies.
+This screening process has a proven track record: in the one well-documented case where an allergenic protein was accidentally introduced, a Brazil nut storage protein transferred into experimental soybeans in the mid-1990s, the screening process detected the risk and the product was voluntarily withdrawn by its developer before it ever reached consumers or the commercial market.

-A 2020 review published in the Journal of Food Allergy, drawing on decades of post-marketing surveillance, found no evidence that approved GMO foods have caused allergic reactions in the general population.
-The National Academies of Sciences 2016 comprehensive review of GMO safety reached the same conclusion.
-Critically, the rise in food allergy prevalence in Western countries began before GMO crops were commercially introduced in 1994 and has also occurred in countries like the UK where GMO crop exposure has been minimal.
+A 2020 review published in the Journal of Food Allergy, drawing on decades of post-marketing surveillance data across multiple countries, found no evidence that any approved GMO food has caused allergic reactions in the general population once on the market.
+The National Academies of Sciences' comprehensive 2016 review of GMO safety reached the same conclusion after examining the broader evidence base.
+Critically, the rise in food allergy prevalence observed in Western countries began well before GMO crops were first commercially introduced in 1994, and a comparable rise in allergy prevalence has also occurred in countries such as the United Kingdom where GMO crop cultivation and consumption have remained minimal, undermining any simple causal story linking the two trends.

 Common claims